mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/UpdateStatements.md

 ```

 > Important: Updating a table in an unconstrained fashion like this is probably not what you want,
-> 99.99% of the time, as it will update _every single row_ with the given changes.
-Instead, you
+> 99.99% of the time, as it will update _every single row_ in the table with the given changes.
-> should filter the update to a specific row or set of rows that match a certain condition.
-See
+> Instead, you should filter the update to a specific row or set of rows that match a certain
-> <doc:#Filtering-updates>, below.
+> condition.
+See <doc:#Filtering-updates>, below.

 ### Filtering updates